kthcloud/go-deploy/README.md

 ## 🛠️ Local environment

 go-deploy can be hosted locally using the `setup.sh` script found under the `scripts/local` directory.
-The script will set up an enitre local environment with every sevice installed in a Kind Kubernetes cluster on your local machine.
+The script will set up an entire local environment with every service installed in a Kind Kubernetes cluster on your local machine.

 Refer to the [local environment documentation](scripts/local/README.md) for more information.